danishulhassan7/danishulhassan7/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on front-end technologies.
+- 🔭 I’m currently working on front-end technologies. <br/>
-- 🌱 I’m currently learning Dart-Flutter and Data Analytics.
+- 🌱 I’m currently learning Dart-Flutter and Data Analytics. <br/>
-- 👯 I’m looking to collaborate on open-source Flutter App + Data Analytics Projects.
+- 👯 I’m looking to collaborate on open-source Flutter App + Data Analytics Projects. <br/>
-- 🤔 I’m looking for help with my open source projects
+- 🤔 I’m looking for help with my open source projects<br/>
-- 💬 Apart from tech you can Ask me about Cricket, TV Shows and Books
+- 💬 Apart from tech you can Ask me about Cricket, TV Shows and Books<br/>
-- 📫 How to reach me at danishulhassan7@gmail.com
+- 📫 How to reach me at danishulhassan7@gmail.com<br/>
-- ⚡ Fun fact: I can mentally be present in a meeting for 45-60 minutes.
+- ⚡ Fun fact: I can mentally be present in a meeting for 45-60 minutes. <br/>

 <br/>
 <br/>